primal100/django_any_backend/README.md

 # Contributions #

 Django_any_backend still needs work.
 It has only been tested so far in Python 2.7 and Django 1.9.

 More tests need to be written.

-Although Django_any_backend has no restrictions on many_to_many, the pickle_db example doesn't support it so it can't be tested yet.
+Although Django_any_backend has no restrictions on many_to_many, the pickle_db example doesn't support it so it can't be tested yet

-Support for distinct fields needs to be tested
+Support for distinct fields needs to be tested.